coda/packs-sdk/docs/guides/basics/data-types.md

 ## Formatting options

-When used in a schema definition, some value types and value hints support additional formatting options.
+When used in a sync table, some value types and value hints support additional formatting options.
 For example, `Number` types support a [`precision`][precision] property that controls how many decimal places to show.

 ```ts
 const DoorSchema = coda.makeObjectSchema({